Domestic partnership in California: Constitutional amendments

-Immediately following the passage of The California Domestic Partner Rights and Responsibilities Act of 2003, a petition drive began to amend the California Constitution to forbid any recognition—including domestic partnerships—of LBGT relationships.
+Immediately following the passage of The California Domestic Partner Rights and Responsibilities Act of 2003, a petition drive began to amend the California Constitution to forbid any recognition—including domestic partnerships—of same sex relationships.
 The measure failed to qualify for the ballot.

 For a month in early 2004, San Francisco issued marriage licenses to same-sex couples.
 The Supreme Court of California halted that process and later declared the marriages void.
 Regardless, four separate groups began petition drives to amend the California Constitution to prevent same-sex marriage and repeal domestic-partnership rights.
 The renewed efforts peaked in 2005, but have continued since.
 These groups have filed a total of 20 petitions, but none of the proposed amendments has qualified for the ballot.

 In 2008, two of these groups moved to qualify ballot initiatives to amend the California Constitution on the November 2008 ballot.
 One qualified as Proposition 8.
 The amendment eliminates the right of same-sex couples to marry, but does not repeal any rights granted to domestic partnerships and registration for domestic partnerships remains legal in California.
 In late 2008, Proposition 8 was passed by the voters, in 2009, the legality of Proposition 8 was upheld by the California Supreme Court in Strauss v.
 Horton holding that same-sex couples have all the rights of heterosexual couples, except the right to the "designation" of marriage and that such a holding does not violate California's privacy, equal protection, or due process laws; the In re Marriage Cases still apply.
 Proposition 8 then was challenged in federal court on August 4, 2010 in the Perry v.
 Schwarzenegger trial, as it was found to have violated the Due Process and Equal Protection Clauses of the 14th Amendment of the Federal Constitution.